Asheville Car Accident Lawyer

 – George C.

-If you’ve been involved in a car crash that was not your fault, you’re likely going to have a lot of questions about how to handle the situation.
+If you’ve been involved in an automobile accident that was not your fault, you’re likely going to have a lot of questions about how to handle the situation.
 When a new client asks me for help, here is what I tell them I can do to help with their case:

 2) I communicate with all the car insurance companies to ensure that your claim for injuries and damages is handled to your best advantage.
-This includes the car insurance company for the at fault driver as well as your own car insurance company.
+This includes the auto insurance company for the at-fault driver as well as your own car insurance company.
 In some situation, 3, 4 or 5 insurance companies can be involved.
 I let them know that I am involved and investigating the accident.
-After my investigation, I document your injuries and damages to the at fault insurance companies to ensure that you receive a full and fair settlement offer.
+After my investigation, I document your injuries and damages to the at-fault insurance companies to ensure that you receive a full and fair settlement offer.

 3) I review all of your medical records and medical bills so that I can fully understand your injuries and how much money you owe to medical providers.
 I have a former nurse on my staff who will go through all of your medical records to make sure that we document every injury related to the crash.
 I will summarize your medical records for the insurance company in a way that forces them to calculate your pain and suffering settlement as high as possible.
 I will also contact your doctors and have them provide statements that detail your injuries to the insurance company.

 4) I will file a lawsuit if necessary.
 Sometimes insurance companies refuse to make a reasonable offer in your case.
 When this happens, I will file a lawsuit and litigate your case to trial If necessary.
 While it is not always necessary, filing a lawsuit is the only way to force insurance companies to act reasonably in some situations.
 I have handled dozens and dozens of cases where I have dramatically increased the insurance company offer after having filed a lawsuit and proceeded to litigation.